 The U.S. Department of Agriculture defines prime farmland as land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and that is available for these uses.
 It has the soil properties, growing season, and moisture supply needed to produce sustained high yields of crops in an economic manner if it is treated and managed according to acceptable farming methods.
 In general, prime farmland has an adequate and dependable water supply from precipitation or irrigation, a favorable temperature and growing season, an acceptable level of acidity or alkalinity, an acceptable content of salt or sodium, few or no rocks, and is permeable to water and air.
 Prime farmland does not excessively erode or saturate with water for long periods.
 In addition, either it does not flood frequently during the growing season or it is protected from flooding.
 Soils that do not meet the above criteria may be considered prime farmland if the limiting factor is mitigated (e.g., by controlling soil moisture conditions through artificial drainage).
-The Project will affect approximately 11.5 acres of prime farmland soils.
+The Project will affect approximately 12.511.5 acres of prime farmland soils, of which approximately 0.3 acre will be permanently removed from production for construction of a mainline block valve.

 Farmland of statewide importance is land other than prime or unique farmland that is of statewide or local importance for the production of food, feed, fiber, forage, or oilseed crops.
 The appropriate state or local government determines statewide important farmland with concurrence from the State Conservationist.
 Generally, these farmlands produce high yields of crops when treated and managed according to acceptable farming methods.
 In some states or localities, farmlands of statewide importance may include tracts of land designated for agriculture by state law or local ordinance.
 Impacts on farmland of statewide importance could include interference with agricultural drainage (if present), mixing of topsoil and subsoil, and compaction and rutting of soil.
 These impacts could result from right-of-way clearing, trench excavation and backfilling, and vehicular traffic within the construction right-of-way.
-The Project will temporarily impact approximately 250.2 acres of farmland of statewide importance, of which approximately 2.2 acres will be permanently removed from production for construction of mainline block valves and associated permanent access roads.
+The Project will temporarily impact approximately 254.8250.2 acres of farmland of statewide importance, of which approximately 1.02.2 acres will be permanently removed from production for construction of a-mainline block valves and associated permanent access roads.

-Enbridge will implement the measures described in its EPP to minimize impacts on farmland of statewide importance and promote the long-term productivity of the soil.
+Enbridge will implement the measures described in its APP (refer to Attachment A)EPP to minimize impacts on farmland of statewide importance and promote the long-term productivity of the soil.
 These measures will include topsoil segregation, compaction alleviation, removal of excess rock, and restoration of agricultural drainage systems and existing erosion control structures.